bresilla/roscon2025_workshop/exercises/ex-7.md

-# Exercise 7 - Traverse the Internet
+# Exercise 6 - Adjust the QoS & Priority of topics

-If both your robot and rviz are behind the NAT, it's difficult to connect them together.
-This is not an issue for Zenoh.
-We can easily add a Zenoh router to traverse the Internet.
+Not every topic is important.
+Some might be large but less significant, while some is very critical.
+Zenoh supports adding the priority for each topic.

 ```mermaid
 ---